jannat-noor/Healthcare-data-analysis/README.md

 # 🏥 Healthcare Data Analysis

+This project analyzes healthcare data to predict whether a patient will be re-admitted to a hospital.
+It is designed to evluate different classification algorithms to identify the best one based on prediction performance.
-This project performs exploratory data analysis and visualization on healthcare datasets using Python.
-It is designed to uncover trends, identify patterns, and provide insights that can support decision-making in the healthcare domain.
+Project can be used to identify patterns and provide insights to support decision-making in the healthcare domain.

 ---